snltd/gurp/IDEAS_AND_DECISIONS.md

 - Packages need to be grouped so we only make a single call to the package manager.
 Adding packages is going to be a huge chunk of the execution time.

+- I've over-thought dependencies to a point where it's stopped me dead.
+I'm going to go with a very crude approach and once the thing roughly works end-to-end I'll revisit it.
+I feel like I need to see how it behaves, and what the final data structures end up looking like.